The Wild Apricot Alternative

 Pricing is often the deciding factor.
 Both platforms scale by member count, but the models are structured differently.
 Here is how they compare.

-Orgo offers 3 plans based on active member count, starting at $59/month for 200 members on the Grow plan (annual billing).
+Orgo offers 4 plans based on active member count, starting at $59/month on the Explore plan (annual billing).

-Grow includes core membership management, eVoting, LMS (courses), fundraising, and custom branding, with a 2% platform fee on transactions.
-Impact (the most popular plan) adds multi-chapter management (up to 50 chapters), workflows, and API access with a reduced 1% platform fee.
-Scale offers custom pricing with unlimited chapters, eDocuments, eSignatures, a branded mobile app, 0% platform fee, and a dedicated customer success manager.
+Explore ($59/mo) includes core membership management with 0% platform transaction fees (promo).
+Connect adds eVoting, LMS (courses), fundraising, and custom branding.
+Impact+ (most popular) adds multi-chapter management (up to 50 chapters), workflows, and API access with a reduced platform fee.
+Scale offers unlimited chapters, eDocuments, eSignatures, a branded mobile app, 0% platform fee, and a dedicated customer success manager.

 All plans use Stripe directly (46+ countries).
 No forced payment processor.
 No surcharges.
 No surprise renewal hikes.